 It can be caused by various factors, including rapid ascents, low oxygen levels at high altitudes, dehydration, overexertion, cold temperatures, and lack of acclimatization.
 As you ascend to higher altitudes, the air pressure decreases, meaning less oxygen is available for your body.
 This can cause the body to become stressed and unable to function properly.

 Symptoms of AMS include headache, nausea, shortness of breath, fatigue, and dizziness.
 It is important to recognize the symptoms and take steps to prevent or treat altitude sickness to avoid more serious complications.

 The symptoms of altitude sickness

-Symptoms of altitude sickness can range from mild headaches or nausea to more severe symptoms like brain swelling, confusion, fluid in the lungs, severe difficulty breathing, and even death.
+Altitude sickness can range from mild headaches or nausea to more severe symptoms like brain swelling, confusion, lung fluid, difficulty breathing, and even death.

-About 20% of people will develop a mild form of altitude sickness after ascending to heights of 2,000 meters or more, and after 4,200 meters (13,800 feet), the majority of people will experience some degree of altitude sickness.
+About 20% of people will develop mild altitude sickness after ascending to 2,000 meters or more heights.
+After 4,200 meters (13,800 feet), most people will experience some degree of altitude sickness.